google/private-membership/research/InsPIRe/README.md

 This is an implementation of the InsPIRe protocol for Private Information Retreival (PIR).
 This scheme was introduced in the paper ["InsPIRe: Communication-Efficient PIR with Silent Preprocessing"](https://eprint.iacr.org/2025/1352)

+## Reproducing Experimental Evaluation
+To reproduce the experimental results shown in the paper, refer to the `evaluation` directory.

 ## Running

 To build and run this code: